-Restaurants with fireplacesAlthough we love Amsterdam’s terraces even when we have to snuggle under blankets or heaters, there’s something incredibly alluring about Dutch restaurant interiors at this time of year.
-Whilst not all of the brown cafés or pubs are ideal for little ones there are numerous larger cafés and restaurants with roaring fires which are the perfect spot to stop off when the weather outside is frightful.
-Why not sink into an armchair by the fire at the back of De Ysbreeker one of the city’s most historic grand cafés; or have tea at the incredibly cosy College Hotel.
+While not all of the city's brown cafés or pubs are ideal for little ones, there are numerous larger cafés and restaurants with roaring fires are the perfect spot to stop off when the weather outside is frightful.
+Why not sink into an armchair by the fire at the back of De Ysbreeker, one of the city’s most historic grand cafés, or have tea at the incredibly cosy College Hotel?
 And don’t forget about the pancake restaurants which offer year-round appeal to hungry youngsters.

 When it comes to activities, nothing is more Dutch than an energetic skate.
-Although canal skating is only possible about once a decade, ice skating rinks pop up across town in winter and none are more wonderful than the iconic ICE*Amsterdam which opens in front of the Rijksmuseum each year.
-Surrounded by a winter market and framed by the museum and I amsterdam letters, it’s a wonderfully seasonal spot for old and young alike.
+Although canal skating is only possible about once a decade, ice skating rinks pop up across town in winter and none are more wonderful than the iconic ICE*Amsterdam, which opens in front of the Rijksmuseum each year.
+Surrounded by a winter market and framed by the museum, it’s a picturesque spot to ice skate.